Epitome87/Understanding-TypeScript-Journey/README.md

 - The argument names **must** be the same as the field names!
 If we specify an argument called "loc" (short for location), it produced a field with _that_ name.
 - We **must** provide an access modifier (`private` or `public`).

+**Important to note** that this is only a valid shorthand in TypeScript, not vanilla JavaScript.

 ### readonly Properties

 Another modifier (but not an _access_ type) is the `readonly` modifier.